friedrich-j/coreos/training/vagrant/README.md

 # Introduction
 This vagrant files are to install a single-node training kubernetes cluster.
+Only Oracle VirtualBox as hypervisor is tested/supported.

 # Instructions
 - Install vagrant
+- Install Oracle VirtualBox
 - Clone this repository into a directory and navigate into this directory
 - Perform following commands:
 ```